July 20: Women's race!

 • medical and baggage insurance

-Round-trip flight, 2 excursion fees, the Sørvágsvatn Lake excursion, and the Kallur Lighthouse excursion (€30 each, to be paid on-site by credit card), meals, and anything not listed under “Included.”
+Round-trip flight, 2 excursion fees, the Sørvágsvatn Lake and Kallur Lighthouse excursions (€30 each, to be paid on site by credit card), meals, and anything not listed under “Included.”

 - €100 for public transportation (purchase of a weekly pass)